-community of over 1,050 active members - over 80 per cent of whom are women - across five regions of Senegal.
+As of January 2020, MaTontine has built a community of over 5,150 active members - over 90 per cent of whom are women - across twelve regions of Senegal.
+To date, over quarter of million million dollars has been saved through MaTontine services.